 Situated at just a fifteen-minute walk from the main beach, Palazzo Sa Pischedda is another hotel in Bosa which has an extremely enticing location.
-Furthermore, the beautiful views of Temo River are accompanied by an excellent Sardinian Restaurant which makes this boutique hotel one of the most sought-after hotels in Bosa.
-Located inside the Art Nouveau building, this is one of the most historical hotels in Bosa where many frescoes point to the fact that the building was constructed during the initial emergence of commercial times in Bosa.
+The beautiful views of the Temo River are accompanied by an excellent Sardinian restaurant which makes this hotel Sa Pischedda one of the most sought-after Sardinia boutique hotels.
+Located inside the Art Nouveau building, this is one of the most historical hotels in Bosa where many frescoes reveal that the building was constructed during the initial emergence of commercial times in Bosa.
 It must be said that even just walking amidst these frescoes evokes a distinct sense of the charm, culture, and traditions of the village itself.
 Featuring a beautiful and bright Mediterranean style, Palazzo Sa Pischedda is furnished quite elegantly in comparison with other hotels in the village.
 In this regard, you can expect Iroko wood furnishing and impressive parquet floors throughout.
 Many of the rooms also consist of a private balcony or porch which opens out onto spectacular river views.
 As already mentioned, the hotel restaurant is sublime and offers a nice variety of local dishes in a beautiful setting on the outdoor terrace.
 Many guests also compliment the fresh fruits and general provision of breakfast every morning.
 In many ways, the convenience of this restaurant is one of the best things about a stay at this hotel in Bosa, for even the friendly staff are always on hand to organize tours in the local area including boat hire at Bosa Marina just a few kilometers away.

 Things to Do in Bosa